PascalKieslich/mousetrap-os/README.md

 ## Acknowledgments
 Mousetrap extends the many useful features of OpenSesame developed by the [OpenSesame development team](http://osdoc.cogsci.nl/team/) led by [Sebastiaan Mathôt](http://www.cogsci.nl/smathot).
 Mousetrap uses modified icons from the [Moka Icon Theme (by Sam Hewitt)](https://snwh.org/moka).
 We thank Anja Humbs for testing a development version.
+This work was supported by the University of Mannheim’s Graduate School of Economic and Social Sciences, which is funded by the German Research Foundation.